guestyorg/websites-docs/README.md

 ### `POST` /reservations/create

-> create reservation from booking form. should send the following payload:
+> Create reservation from booking form. should send the following payload:

 ```json
 {